astoycos/ansible-keylime-tpm-emulator/README.md

 | NOTE: Customized args (`--instances`, `--repos` etc), come before the mainvagrant args (such as `up`, `--provider`) |
 | --- |

+Connect to the two VMs by bringing up to terminals already in the keylime_environment_setup directory and then run `vagrant --instances=2 ssh keylime1` in the first terminal and `vagrant --instances=2 ssh keylime2` in the second terminal

-Once the VM is started, vagrant ssh into the VM and run `sudo su -` to become root.
+Navigate to the root directory in both VMs with the command `sudo su -`

-The TPM emulator will be running.
+Ensure keylime shared folder is working with `cd keylime_master` and then run `python3 setup.py install` to ensure the keylime codebase is loaded properly

+Then run `tpm2_getrandom 8 in each VM` to ensure the TPM emulator is running, the ouput should be similar to the following

+0x6F 0xA7 0xE0 0x28 0x98 0x33 0x62 0x78

+If function returns an error try to start the tpm server with `tpm_serverd` and try again

+For each VM, open 3 more Terminals so that you have 4 terminals connected to keylime1 and 4 terminals connected to keylime2.

-You can then start the various components using commands:
+Lastly, You can then start the various components using commands:

 ```
 keylime_verifier